 It is this ability to change course which is the essence of modern Business Agility.

 So how do we achieve agility?

-Expertise in these areas allow unprecedented access into the thinking of our customers, and the idea around producing a minimum viable product (or MVP), has taken root for many organisations.
+Expertise in these areas allow unprecedented access into the thinking of our customers.
+The idea around producing a minimum viable product (or MVP), has taken root for many organizations.
 MVP, as a concept, allows for the production of a product (process or software) that meets the most basic of requirements for a customer.
-In this way the core product can be taken to market a lot faster than those offering all the ‘bells and whistles’, the absence of which however, in no way detracts from the main functionality of the product.
+In this way the core product can be taken to market a lot faster than those offering all the ‘bells and whistles’.
+The absence of which however, in no way detracts from the main functionality of the product.
 This allows for a much faster speed to market, as well as allowing users to have input into whether or not the envisioned additions will actually positively or negatively impact the use of the product or service.

 This type of high performing, empowered cross functional team promotes better quality, reduced delivery time and increased value for organizations.
 The traditional framework that many organizations still operate within creates silos and unnecessary handoffs.
 This in turn is actually preventing knowledge sharing and gain of efficiencies.
 If a leader wants to gain the full benefit of a modern Business Agility approach, it does require a lean, servant leader mind-set; and the ability to drive decisions lower in the organization, much closer to the customer.